-Zero coupon bonds are debt obligations that do not pay regular cash interest payments at regular intervals, but are issued at a discount from face value.
+Zero coupon bonds are debt securities that do not pay regular interest at regular intervals, but are issued at a discount from face value.
 The discount approximates the total amount of interest the security will accrue from the date of issuance to maturity.
-The market value of these securities generally fluctuates more in response to changes in interest rates than interest-paying securities.
+The market value of these securities generally fluctuates more in response to changes in interest rates than interestpaying securities.